 It was what kept me alive.

-The scorpion answered with his claws raised in the air “Then fight for what you believe in; I will always be beside you.
+The scorpion answered with his claws raised in the air and said, “Then fight for what you believe in.”

-Because you must always have courage and the will to live.”
+“I will always help you, but you must also have the courage and the will to live.”